apiman/apiman/README.md

 and upload them to the JIRA issue, or you can push your topic branch and its changes into your public fork repository

-	$ git push origin apiman-1234         # pushes your topic branch into your public fork of APIMan
+	$ git push origin apiman-1234         # pushes your topic branch into your public fork of apiman

 and [generate a pull-request](http://help.github.com/pull-requests/) for your changes.

 We prefer pull-requests, because we can review the proposed changes, comment on them, discuss them with you, and likely merge the changes right into the official repository.

-Please also read the guidelines for contributors: https://github.com/Governance/overlord/wiki/Contributor-Guidelines